NEMESIS-7/Library_Management_System/README.md

 - `Title`: The title of the book.
 - `Author`: The author of the book.
-- `ISBN`: The International Standard com.librarysystem.model.Book Number of the book.
+- `ISBN`: The International Standard Book Number of the book.

 #### Methods

-- `com.librarysystem.model.Book(String Title, String Author, String ISBN)`: Constructor to initialize the book's title, author, and ISBN.
+- `Book(String Title, String Author, String ISBN)`: Constructor to initialize the book's title, author, and ISBN.
 - `void setTitle(String Title)`: Sets the title of the book.
 - `String getTitle()`: Returns the title of the book.
 - `void setAuthor(String Author)`: Sets the author of the book.
 - `String getAuthor()`: Returns the author of the book.
 - `void setISBN(String ISBN)`: Sets the ISBN of the book.
 - `String getISBN()`: Returns the ISBN of the book.
-- `void displayInformation(com.librarysystem.model.Book book)`: Displays the information of the book.
+- `void displayInformation(Book book)`: Displays the information of the book.
 - `String toString()`: Returns a string representation of the book.

 **Note:** Methods for borrowing and returning books are commented out but are intended to manage book availability.